 Birthing Centers and Hospital Maternity Services

-You’ll make plenty of decisions during pregnancy, and choosing where to give birth — whether in a hospital or in a birth center setting — is one of the most important.
+You’ll make plenty of decisions during pregnancy, and choosing whether to give birth in a hospital or a birth center is an important one.

-In response to a push for more “natural” birth events, many hospitals now offer more modern options for low-risk births, often known as family-centered care.
-These may include private rooms with baths (birthing suites) where women can labor, deliver, and recover in one place without having to be moved.
+Many hospitals now offer more options for low-risk births, often known as family-centered care.
+These may include private rooms with baths (called birthing suites) where women can labor, deliver, and recover in one place without having to be moved.

-Although a doctor and medical staff are still present, the rooms are usually set up to create a nurturing environment, with warm, soothing colors and features that try to simulate a home-like atmosphere that can be very comforting for new moms.
-Rooming in — when the baby stays with the mother most of the time instead of in the infant nursery — also may be available.
+A doctor and medical staff are still on hand.
+But the rooms create a nurturing environment, with warm, soothing colors and features that try to simulate a home-like atmosphere that can be very comforting for new moms.
+Rooming in — when the baby stays with the mother most of the time instead of in the infant nursery — also is more common.

-In addition, many hospitals offer childbirth and prenatal education classes to prepare parents for the birth experience and parenting classes for after the birth.
+Many hospitals offer childbirth and prenatal education classes to prepare parents for childbirth and parenting classes for after the birth.

-The number of people allowed to attend the birth varies from hospital to hospital.
-In more traditional settings, as many as three support people are permitted to be with the mother during a vaginal birth.
-In a family-centered approach, more family members, friends, and sometimes even kids might be allowed.
-During a routine or nonemergency C-section, usually just one support person allowed.
+How many people may attend the birth varies from hospital to hospital.
+In more traditional settings, the limit might be three support people during a vaginal birth.
+In a family-centered setting, more family members, friends, and sometimes even kids might be allowed.
+During a routine or nonemergency C-section, usually just one support person is allowed.

-Obstetrician/gynecologists (OB/GYNs) are doctors with at least 4 additional years of training after medical school in women’s health and reproduction, including both surgical and medical care.
-They can handle complicated pregnancies and also perform C-sections.
+Obstetrician/gynecologists (OB/GYNs) are doctors with at least 4 more years of training after medical school in women’s health and reproduction, including both surgical and medical care.
+They can handle complicated pregnancies and also do C-sections.